A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Introduction

 The random walk-based learning algorithms suggest that one node at a time updates a model with its local data.
 The node then randomly selects a neighbor and sends the updated model to it.
 This neighbor becomes the next activated node and updates the model using its own local data.
 This process repeats until convergence.
-However, random walk-based algorithms \cite{Ayache2020PrivateWR,Sun2018OnMC, needell2015stochasticgradientdescentweighted} are single stream, i.e., only one node updates the model at any given time, which leads to slow convergence.
-Multiple streams can be used to improve the convergence time, but the coordination and interaction of multiple streams is an unexplored area in the random walk-based learning literature.
+Random walk-based algorithms \cite{Ayache2020PrivateWR,Sun2018OnMC, needell2015stochasticgradientdescentweighted} are typically single stream, i.e., only one node updates the model at any given time, which leads to slow convergence.
+While utilizing multiple streams can improve convergence, the coordination and interaction among these streams remain largely unexplored in the context of random walk-based learning—a gap this paper aims to address.

-To understand the relative performance of gossip and random walk-based learning for different graph topologies and data heterogeneity, we first design and analyze a random walk-based learning algorithm with multiple streams, which we name asynchronous ``Multi-Walk (\ours)''.
-Then, we provide a comprehensive analysis of both \ours and \agos \wrt iteration (computation), wall-clock time, and communication.
+To investigate the relative performance of gossip-based and random walk-based learning under varying graph topologies and data heterogeneity, we first design and analyze a multi-stream random walk algorithm, which we call asynchronous ``Multi-Walk''.
+We then conduct a comprehensive comparison of Multi-Walk and \agos in terms of iteration count (computation), wall-clock time, and communication cost.
 Our main contributions are as follows:

-\textbf{Design of \ours algorithm.} We design a random walk-based learning algorithm with multiple streams, Multi-Walk (\ours).
-The core idea behind \ours is to improve the convergence rate of random walk-based methods by initiating multiple random walks (streams) simultaneously across the graph.
-This strategy increases the number of concurrent computations, enabling the algorithm to improve its convergence rate. \ours allows for a trade-off between convergence speed and resource utilization by adjusting the number of walks.
+\textbf{Design of Multi-Walk algorithm.} We design, for the first time in the literature, a random walk-based learning algorithm with multiple asynchronous streams, Multi-Walk.
+The core idea behind Multi-Walk is to improve the convergence rate of random walk-based methods by initiating multiple random walks (streams) simultaneously across the graph.
+This strategy increases the number of concurrent computations, enabling the algorithm to improve its convergence rate.
+Multi-Walk allows for a trade-off between convergence speed and resource utilization by adjusting the number of walks.
 There is no need for special coordination among the walks, as each walk operates independently on the graph.
-Furthermore, we demonstrate that the algorithm achieves a linear speedup with the number of walks.
+Furthermore, we demonstrate that Multi-Walk achieves a linear speedup with the number of walks.
+To the best of our knowledge, Multi-Walk is the first asynchronous random walk-based learning algorithm to leverage multiple parallel streams.